lucas-varela/Bodiless-JS/packages/cx-link/doc/Link.md

 and styles), to help meet typical site-use expectations.

 - Provides an Editable Link component;
-- Detects if the link is external and adds an appropriate icon automatically;
+- Detects if the link is to a downloadable file, and adds an appropriate icon automatically;
 - Includes accessibility description; and
 - Uses Bodiless `EditableLink` under the hood.